 Each employee completes certain tax forms at the start of employment, and this forms the basis for the W-2 form that must be filed by employers to report wages.
 In addition, employers must verify the identity and names of all employees using the (free) Social Security Number Verification System or the (paid) Consent Based SSN Verification Service.
 This prevents the use of the wrong identification by employers and ensures the correct employee is credited for their future benefits.

 All companies must pay for unemployment insurance taxes for every employee, whether they are full-time or part-time.
 This makes sure that there are funds available to cover periods of unemployment if one or more become involuntarily separated from the company.
 Each company will be alerted to this by the state in which it operates and how much insurance the company may carry.
 Companies register with a state workforce agency and payments are managed there.
 If an employee is terminated and there is no just cause determined, then he or she may receive unemployment benefits for a brief period of time.

 Otherwise, employees do not directly benefit from this required insurance.

 All other employee benefits are considered to be nonrequired benefits, with the exception of the minimum required health benefits under the ACA.
 This only affects companies that have 50 or more full-time employees or the equivalent in part-time employees.
 Health insurance must provide basic preventative care, but may carry high out-of-pocket maximums.

-Other nonrequired benefits include all other forms of supplemental insurance, retirement savings plans, life insurance, vision and dental care, wellness programs, salaries and corporate perks, professional development and training benefits, employee assistance programs, doctor and nurse care hotlines, telemedicine, and more.
+Other nonrequired benefits include all other forms of supplemental insurance, retirement savings plans, life insurance, vision and dental care, wellness programs, salaries, corporate perks, professional development and training benefits, employee assistance programs, doctor and nurse care hotlines, telemedicine, and more.
 None of these benefits are required by law but are at the discretion of each employer.
 In most cases, nonrequired benefits help companies to become more competitive and often are dictated by region and industry norms.